The Station Kitchen – 3-in-1 Restaurant

 Chinese chef making noodles

-At the din tai fung noodle bar, Chinese chefs made noodles on the spot.
+At the Din Tai Fung noodle bar, Chinese chefs made noodles on the spot.
 This is done by repeatedly pulling and stretching the dough by hand.
 Each time someone places an order, the guy would start doing his thing, hence guaranteeing that every bowl of noodles is made fresh!

 Noodle with Minced Pork in Bean Sauce